nrmancuso/parseva-math/docs/HOMOGENEOUS_AST.md

     |   expr fact=OP_FACT                                        # factorialExpr
     ;
 ```
+ _Note the direct left recursion that the `expr` uses, this keeps this rule compact and tidy._

 Each alternative of `expr` has a `#` label, such as `# numberExpr`; this tells ANTLR to generate a
 separate visit method for this alternative.
 Notice the rule label for `NUM` in `numberExpr`: